Joint Statement of the Third Japan-India Foreign and Defence Ministerial Meeting (2+2)

 Key Chapter Title List

-2. Commitment to Upholding International Order Based on the UN Charter
+- Commitment to Maintaining International Order Based on the UN Charter

-6. Cross-Domain Security Issue Dialogue Framework and Cooperation Progress
+- Dialogue Framework and Cooperation Progress on Cross-Domain Security Issues

 Document Introduction

-On August 20, 2024, the third Japan-India 2+2 Foreign and Defense Ministerial Meeting was held in New Delhi, with Japanese Foreign Minister Yoko Kamikawa and Defense Minister Minoru Kihara, along with Indian Defense Minister Rajnath Singh and External Affairs Minister S. Jaishankar, participating.
-The meeting outcomes were formally released as a Joint Statement.
-As democratic nations sharing common values, the core objective of this meeting was to strengthen the rules-based international order, address contemporary security challenges, and deepen the Special Strategic and Global Partnership.
+On August 20, 2024, the third Japan-India Foreign and Defense Ministerial Meeting (2+2) was held in New Delhi.
+Japanese Foreign Minister Kamikawa Yoko and Defense Minister Kihara Minoru participated alongside Indian Defense Minister Rajnath Singh and External Affairs Minister S. Jaishankar.
+The outcomes of the meeting were formally released as a Joint Statement.
+As democratic nations sharing common values, the core objectives of this meeting were to strengthen the rules-based international order, address contemporary security challenges, and deepen the Special Strategic and Global Partnership.